breedx2/noise-arch-radio/README.md

 >
 >The bulk of the tapes in this library were donated to the project by former CKLN FM radio host Myke Dyer in August of 2009.
 The original NOISE-ARCH site was hosted and maintained by Graham Stewart and Mark Lougheed.

+Infinite thank yous to [The Internet Archive](https://archive.org) for making this material available and for preserving rare media forever.

 # TODO:

-Maybe do these at some point:
+Maybe do these at some point (or at least convert them to issues):

 * link to discogs search
+* blocklist for dumb items
 * recent past plays
 * enable https
 * normalize volume